-Consumer prices in the OECD area rose by 1.6% in the year to March 2013, compared with 1.8% in the year to February 2013.
-This slowdown in the annual rate of inflation mainly reflects slower growth in food and especially in energy prices.
+Consumer prices in the OECD area rose by 1.5% in the year to May 2013 compared with 1.3% in the year to April 2013.